Sam36502/gin-tonic/README.md

 # Gin-Tonic

-Collection of my own utility code using SDL2 for making games.
+Collection of my own utility code for making games with SDL2

 ## Features
  - General SDL Utils, such as for error-messages